uapasha/slamdata-docs/docs/administration-guide.md

 ```

 The first two lines specify that 1GB and 4GB of physical memory should be reserved as a minimum and maximum memory usage guideline, respectively.

-## Troubleshooting

-This is covered in the Troubleshooting FAQ.